 - Learn more about John Gottman and his ideas on marital crises.

-- Jessica Small's profile on Growing Self
+- Seth’s profile on Growing Self

 Jessica and Seth shared many insights about what it takes to be the best partner and father.
 Which of their ideas resonated with you?
 Feel free to share your thoughts by leaving a comment down below.